Illinois is the most recent addition to the growing number of jurisdictions in the US that have made the leap to full cannabis legalization.

 The recreational use of cannabis was first outlawed in Illinois in 1931 through The Narcotic Drug Control Law — though medical substances that contained cannabis mixed with other ingredients were spared in its provisions.

-Nearly half a century later in 1978, the state passed The Cannabis Control Act, which technically legalized medical marijuana but neither the Department of Human Services nor the Department of State Police took action to fully enact the law.
+Nearly half a century later in 1978, the state passed its Cannabis Control Act, which technically legalized medical marijuana but neither the Department of Human Services nor the Department of State Police took action to fully enact the law.

 Illinois eventually circled back to medical cannabis legalization in 2013 with the passing of the Compassionate Use of Medical Cannabis Pilot Program Act.
 The medical marijuana program came into effect in 2014, launching what would become a lucrative industry in the state.